This easy DIY Number Tags project is not only quick and easy, it's very versatile!

-I have a simple project today that happened quite by accident.
+This simple Number Tags project happened quite by accident.
 Do you remember when I was making the Lego Storage Table?
 I used some crib spindles to make the nubs/knobs for the drawers.

 I painted a couple of them, and I stained one using these great wipes!
-If you haven’t tried these new products from Minwax, you should check them out.
-I love the Express Clear products.
 SO easy to use and clean up.
-To stain that one little disc, I just opened the tab on the cloths and pressed the disc down on the cloth.
+To stain that one little disc, I just opened the tab on the cloths and pressed the disc down on the Minwax Wood Finishing cloth.
 I didn’t even take a cloth out of the package.
 Easy Peasy!

 Do you have a favorite font?
 How would you use them?